GPU-accelerated machine learning inference as a service for computing in neutrino experiments: Setup and methodology

-In this work, the functionality to access the GPU as a service was realized by implementing the C++ client interface, provided by the Nvidia Triton inference server~\cite{Triton}, in a new subclass of the \emph{InterfaceModel} class in LArSoft.
-This class is used by \ptidalg to access the underlying ML model that performs the inference.
-The patches constructed by \ptidalg are put into the proper format and transmitted to the GPU server for processing, while a blocking operation ensues until inference results are received from the server.
+The \emph{ModelInterface} class in LArSoft is used by \ptidalg to access the underlying ML model that performs the inference.
+Previously, this inference was performed locally on a CPU using the \emph{TfModelInterface} subclass of \emph{ModelInterface}.
+In this work, the functionality to access the GPU as a service was realized by implementing the C++ client interface, provided by the Nvidia Triton inference server~\cite{Triton}, in a new \emph{ModelInterface} subclass called \emph{tRTisModelInterface}.
+In this new subclass, the patches constructed by \ptidalg are put into the proper format and transmitted to the GPU server for processing, while a blocking operation ensues until inference results are received from the server.
 Communication between the client and server is achieved through remote procedure calls based on gRPC~\cite{gRPC}.
 The desired model interface subclass to use is selected and its parameters specified at run time by the user through a FHiCL~\cite{fhicl} configuration file.
 The code is found in the \emph{LArSoft/larrecodnn} package~\cite{larrecodnn}.
 On the server side, we deploy NVidia T4 GPUs targeting data center acceleration.
+Figure \ref{fig:gpuaasinlarsoft} illustrates how \emph{EmTrackMichelId}, \emph{PointIdAlg}, and \emph{ModelInterface} interact with each other.
+It also shows how each of the two available subclasses, \emph{TfModelInterface} and \emph{tRTisModelInterface}, access the underlying model.

 This flexible approach has several advantages: \begin{itemize} \item Rather than requiring one coprocessor per CPU with a direct connection over PCIe, many worker nodes can send requests to a single GPU, as depicted in Fig.~\ref{fig:aas}.
 This allows heterogeneous resources to be allocated and re-allocated based on demand and task, providing significant flexibility and potential cost reduction.
 The CPU-GPU system can be ``right-sized'' to the task at hand, and with modern server orchestration tools, described in the next section, it can elastically deploy coprocessors. \item There is a reduced dependency on open-source ML frameworks in the experimental code base.
 Otherwise, the experiment would be required to integrate and support separate C++ APIs for every framework in use. \item In addition to coprocessor resource scaling flexibility, this approach allows the event processing to use multiple types of heterogeneous computing hardware in the same job, making it possible to match the computing hardware to the ML algorithm.
 The system could, for example, use both FPGAs and GPUs servers to accelerate different tasks in the same workflow. \end{itemize}